ben-rogerson/twin.macro/README.md

 ## Features

-**🎨 Style with all classes and variants from [Tailwind v1.4.0](https://github.com/tailwindcss/tailwindcss/releases/tag/v1.4.0)** (May 2020)
+**🎨 Style with all classes and variants in [Tailwind v1.4.0](https://github.com/tailwindcss/tailwindcss/releases/tag/v1.4.0)** (May 2020)

-**🚥 All variants pre-enabled** - [Every variant](https://github.com/ben-rogerson/twin.macro/blob/master/src/config/variantConfig.js#L1) is at your fingertips so you can focus more on styling and less on configuration

-**🐹 Adds no size to your build** - Twin converts classes you’ve used into css objects using Babel and then compiles itself away, no runtime required
+**🐹 Adds no size to your build** - Twin converts classes you’ve used into css objects using Babel and then compiles away, leaving no runtime code

 **🛎 Helpful suggestions for mistypings** - Twin chimes in with class and variant values from your Tailwind config: